walles/cleverdrawer/README.md

 * Add system settings to the list.
 * Add a Contact Developer entry in the ... menu
 * Remove Settings entry in the ... menu
+* Include launch history JSON in the Contact Developer e-mails